Horneth/proton/README.md

 - Use `@path/to/file` to read content from a file.
 - Omit the `@` to treat the input as a literal string or base64.
 - Use `-` to read from `stdin`.

----
-*Proton - Powering Protobuf Workflows for Canton and Daml.*